-This amazing water drop-off is found in the south west of the island, at Le Morne and faces the Brabant Mountain.
+The internet-made-famous underwater waterfall, is an amazing water drop-off found in the south west of the island, at Le Morne and faces the Brabant Mountain.
 It is an important area of the island and attracts tourists and islanders alike as it forms part of the UNESCO World Heritage Site.
 This is where slaves used to jump off the cliff to embrace death back in the 1800s.
 However, the beautiful waterfall cannot be seen from land nor from the mountaintop; it is only visible above the sea, in helicopter, plane or by drone.

 The term itself means water-fall, as in water falling from an upper region to a lower one, thus forming a water gradient.
 Is it possible for water to fall underwater when the underwater is already water?
 Tricky, but yes, very possible.